grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 }
 ```

-When compiled with `faust -mcd 4 -dlt 7`, a mixture of the three generation mmodel is used:
+When compiled with `faust -mcd 4 -dlt 7`, a mixture of the three generation strategies is used:

 ```c++
 virtual void compute(int count,